bioconda/bioconda.github.io/_sources/contributor/setup.rst.txt

 - Continue reading `workflow` to learn how to make changes to recipes and get packages into our channel.
-- Have a look at `building-locally` to learn how to build and debug packages on your own computer.
+- Have a look at :doc:`building-locally` to learn how to build and debug packages on your own computer.